sanderbakker/portal/README.md

 - DataTables (https://datatables.net)
 - Bootstrap v4 (https://v4-alpha.getbootstrap.com/)

-This portal is build to learn more about programming and securing databases.
+This portal is built to learn more about programming and securing databases.

 # Usage